cnielly/prototypical-networks-omniglot/README.md

 ## III.
 Implementation of ProtoNet for Omniglot

-As suggested in the official paper, to increase the number of classes, all the images are rotated by 90, 180 and 270 degrees.
+As suggested in the official paper, to increase the number of classes, **all the images are rotated by 90, 180 and 270 degrees**.
 Each rotation resulting in an additional class, so the total number of classes is now 6,492 (1,623 * 4).
 The training set contains images of 4,200 classes while the test set contains images of 2,292 classes.

 The embedding part takes a (28x28x3) image and returns a column vector of length 64.
-The image2vector function is composed of 4 convolutional blocks.
+The image2vector function is composed of **4 convolutional blocks**.
 As shown in the above image, each block consists of :
 - A CNN layer
 - A batch normalization
 - A ReLu activation function